-Starting with 6.5 Update-3, Oracle 10g is no longer supported, because Oracle has not provided active support for 10.2 since July 2010.
+Starting with 6.5 Update-3, Oracle 10g is no longer supported, since Oracle does not provide active support for 10.2 since July 2010.

 Sitecore recommends running the database on a separate server from the web server(s).

 2.1.5 Hardware Requirements for a Server Running a Single Sitecore Installation